College of Liberal Arts and Applied Science

 Office of Admission

-Regional campus students may take coursework at any of the Miami University Regionals locations (Hamilton, Middletown, Voice of America Learning Center, and Greentree Health Science Academy) to begin a baccalaureate degree in most majors.
+Regional campus students may take coursework at any of the Miami University Regionals locations (Hamilton, Middletown, and Voice of America Learning Center).
 Bachelor degrees can be completed in the College of Liberal Arts and Applied Science on the regional campuses, in other divisions at the Oxford campus, or at other four-year institutions.
-Students seeking to complete Miami baccalaureate degrees on the Oxford campus must apply to relocate when they need to take Oxford courses.
-Regional campus students may relocate to Oxford (full or partial) after earning at least 16 hours of graded Miami University college-level coursework (not including credit/no credit, developmental 00_classes, CLEP, AP, and College Credit Plus credit), a 2.00 minimum cumulative grade point average, and an acceptable conduct record.
+Students seeking to complete Miami baccalaureate degrees on the Oxford campus must apply to change their campus, full or partial, when they need to take Oxford courses.
+Regional campus students may request approval to take a course(s) in Oxford, full or partial, after earning at least 16 hours of graded Miami University college-level coursework (not including credit/no credit, developmental 00_classes, CLEP, AP, and College Credit Plus credit), a 2.00 minimum cumulative grade point average, and an acceptable conduct record.
 At least one fall or spring semester must be completed on a regional campus.
-Regional campus students must submit the relocation form, submit appropriate health forms, and meet with an appropriate Oxford divisional advisor prior to being allowed to register for Oxford courses.
-Relocation requirements will be verified as of the start of the approved relocation term by Regional Enrollment Operations and the Regional Advising Office.
-Students wishing to relocate to Oxford with exceptions to these requirements must submit their rational within the relocation form.
+Regional campus students must submit the change of campus form, submit appropriate health forms, and meet with an appropriate Oxford divisional advisor prior to being allowed to register for Oxford courses.
+Change of campus requirements will be verified as of the start of the approved term by Regional Enrollment Operations and the Regional Advising Office.
+Students wishing to take courses in Oxford with exceptions to these requirements must submit their rationale within the change of campus form.

 Bachelor of Arts

 Bachelor of Arts in Applied Communication